cuga-rajal/opensim_apple_arm64/README.md

 Opensim does support Secure Encryption but this option is more complex to set up and is not needed for standalone or test systems.

-Mysql will work fine with the default settings, but if you want to change the settings, you can install a file at /private/etc/my.cnf and use MySQL Pref Pane to Apply the changes.
+MySQL will work fine with the default settings, but if you want to change the settings, you can install a file at /private/etc/my.cnf and use MySQL Pref Pane to Apply the changes.

-Once the Mysql server is up and running, then either import your existing opensim database or create a new empty database for a fresh install of opensim.
+Once the MySQL server is up and running, then either import your existing opensim database or create a new empty database for a fresh install of opensim.

-Set up a Mysql user account that has all privileges granted for the opensim database.
+Set up a MySQL user account that has all privileges granted for the opensim database.
 Confirm the account can access the database by logging in to it with a database client.

 -------------